callebedrums/mfe-lit/README.md

 ## About

+The main goal of a Micro-Frontend architecture is to split the application in smaller and independent applications that are going to be bundled and mounted together only in the execution time.

+Each small application is called a Micro-Frontend (MFE), and the entry point is the Host Application.

+Is this PoC we have a Host Application and Two MFEs.
+These three applications are being served from their own server, but the Host Application implements a proxy (for local development environment only)

 the _/my-app_ folder contains the Host Application. it provides the initial layout and some pages.

 The _/my-page_ folder contains the Micro-Frontend application. it provides other sub-pages to be rendered in the Host Application.